Cajam11/Cajam11/README.md

 ### 🎯 What Drives Me

-🚀 Building scalable web applications that make an impact
+🚀 Building scalable web and mobile applications that make an impact
+📱 Crafting smooth cross-platform mobile experiences with React Native
 💡 Turning creative ideas into functional solutions
 🎨 Designing beautiful and intuitive user experiences
 💪 Bringing gym discipline to coding excellence